 WASHINGTON COUNTY – What happens when a multi-agency task force targets a marijuana grow under high cover and invites a media corps along for the bust?
 This is one embedded reporter’s telling for the reader’s vicarious experience.

-Friday morning at dawn a force of 60-70 agents from multiple agencies* set out on foot west of I-15 at mile marker 30 into the Browse region of the Dixie National Forest.
+Friday morning at dawn a force of 60-70 agents from multiple agencies (listed at the close of this report) set out on foot west of Interstate 15 at mile marker 30 into the Browse region of the Dixie National Forest.
 Their mission was to locate and secure a large marijuana grow that had been sighted through helicopter surveillance some days earlier.

 An hour or so later, a second group followed, single file, a pace behind and keeping radio communication with the advance team to ensure the area ahead had been secured and was safe to enter.
 This group consisted of eight members of Utah’s press corps representing five Utah news services, a crew from the forest service, two SWAT team members flanking the group front and back, and one Washington County Sheriff’s detective charged with the perhaps inglorious task of escorting the media for a firsthand experience of “grow busting.”